learningequality/python-for-android/doc/source/buildoptions.rst

   project directory.
 - ``--add-gradle-plugins``: Add a plugin for gradle.
 The format of the option is ``<plugin-id>:<classpath>``.
 The option can be specified multiple times.
+- ``--enable-crashlytics-native-symbol-upload``: Enable processing and uploading of native symbols to Firebase servers.
+This flag must be enabled to see properly-symbolicated native stack traces in the Crashlytics dashboard.

 service_library